 Most cases of repeated (recurring) dyspepsia are due to one of the following:

 - Duodenal and stomach (gastric) ulcers.
 An ulcer occurs when the lining of the gut is damaged and the underlying tissue is exposed.
-If you could see inside your gut, an ulcer looks like a small, red crater on the inside lining of the gut.
-These are sometimes called peptic ulcers.
-See separate leaflets called Duodenal Ulcer and Stomach (Gastric) Ulcer for more detail.
+See the separate leaflets called Duodenal Ulcer and Stomach Ulcer (Gastric Ulcer) for more detail.

 - Acid reflux, oesophagitis and GORD.
 Acid reflux occurs when some acid leaks up (refluxes) into the oesophagus from the stomach.
-Acid reflux may cause oesophagitis (inflammation of the lining of the oesophagus).
-The general term gastro-oesophageal reflux disease (GORD) means acid reflux, with or without oesophagitis.
-See separate leaflet called Acid Reflux and Oesophagitis for more detail.
+See the separate leaflets called Acid Reflux and Oesophagitis and Eosinophilic Oesophagitis for more detail.

 - Hiatus hernia.
 This occurs when the top part of the stomach pushes up into the lower chest through a defect in the diaphragm.
-The diaphragm is a large flat muscle that separates the lungs from the tummy (abdomen).
-It helps us to breathe.
-A hiatus hernia commonly causes GORD.
-See separate leaflet called Hiatus Hernia for more detail.
+See the separate leaflet called Hiatus Hernia for more detail.

-- Infection with H. pylori - see below.
+- Infection with Helicobacter pylori (H. pylori) - see below.

 - Anti-inflammatory medicines are the most common culprits.
 These are medicines that many people take for arthritis, muscular pains, sprains, period pains, etc. For example: aspirin, ibuprofen,and diclofenac - but there are others.
 Anti-inflammatory medicines sometimes affect the lining of the stomach and allow acid to cause inflammation and ulcers.

 - Various other medicines sometimes cause dyspepsia, or make dyspepsia worse.
-They include: digoxin, antibiotics, steroids, iron, calcium antagonists, nitrates, theophyllines and bisphosphonates.
+They include: digoxin, antibiotics, steroids, iron, calcium antagonists, nitrates and bisphosphonates.

 (Note: this is not a full list.
 Check with the leaflet that comes with your medication for a list of possible side-effects.)